Information Systems - Application Development Emphasis, B.S.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

-- Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.
+- Collaborate effectively as a contributing member or leader of a team to achieve project goals in cybersecurity environments.

 - Support the delivery, use, and management of information systems within an information systems environment.